As a startup owner, I am sure you are always looking for ways of building a huge audience for your business? But it’s easier said than done, isn’t it?

 Plan a minimal preemptive awareness campaign that will let your potential customers know that a new product is hitting the market soon.

-This way you have generated interest in the target audience and many of them will start out as your initial customer’s when you are market-ready!
+This way you can sell your digital product or service in the target audience and many of them will start out as your initial customer’s when you are market-ready!

 4. Bring outside-the-box thinking